 As provided in the National Institute of Justice's Overview of Drug Courts article, drug courts are specialized court docket programs that target criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug dependency problems.

 Adult drug courts employ a program designed to reduce drug use relapse and criminal recidivism among defendants and offenders through a variety of services.
-These services include risk and needs assessment, judicial interaction, monitoring and supervision, graduated sanctions and incentives, treatment and various rehabilitation services.
+These services include risk and needs assessment, judicial interaction, monitoring and supervision, graduated sanctions and incentives, treatment, and various rehabilitation services.

 A third form of drug courts, family drug courts, emphasize treatment for parents with substance use disorders to aid in the reunification and stabilization of families affected by parental drug use.
 These programs apply the adult drug court model to cases entering the child welfare system that include allegations of child abuse or neglect in which substance abuse is identified as a contributing factor.

 Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal sources: